milistu/DevOpsWithDocker/part_1/exercise_15/README.md

 For this exercise to be complete you have to provide the link to the project in Docker Hub, make sure you at least have a basic description and instructions for how to run the application in a [README](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) that's available through your submission.

-## Solution 💡
+# Solution 💡

-The `simple-backend` is the solution for this exercise,  just change into project directory and follow the README.
+The [simple-backend](https://github.com/milistu/simple-backend) is the solution for this exercise, just cd into the project directory and follow the README.
 ```bash
 cd simple-backend
 ```

-### 🐳 DockerHub
+## 🐳 DockerHub

-You can run this project direct from [DockerHub](https://hub.docker.com/repository/docker/studeni/simple-backend/general), to fast check how everything works:
+You can run this project directly from [DockerHub](https://hub.docker.com/repository/docker/studeni/simple-backend/general), to fast-check how everything works:

 _**Note**: First check if your port 1000 is occupied._
 ```bash